What People are saying about

 James and Katy decided to make "Purple Heart" a duet.
 They wanted orchestral and choral elements in the song, so they approached producer David English from County Durham, England.
 Few people understand the rich history of music, across all genres and centuries, like David.

 To fill out the male vocals and harmonies, they reached out to Richard Woodman, a Canadian First Nations country artist with big pipes.
 Then they wrangled up-and-coming Russian trumpet player Aleksandr Antonov to play the solo.
 With the gospel section ending, they needed fireworks.
 They approached Mika Hale, a singer known for her timeless rendition of “The Star-Spangled Banner" from the Tyson-Holyfield fight.
-James also asked his girlfriend, Vic May, an up-and-coming pop singer, to sing on the track.
+James' wife, Vic May, an up-and-coming pop singer, also sings background vocals on the track.
 The energy of the Gospel choir electrifies at the end.

 The combined efforts of people from five countries—the United States, New Zealand, the United Kingdom, Canada, and Russia—unite for “Purple Heart.”
 Honor and the spirit of sacrifice live through all people.